darvelo/intuos4-configurator/README.md

 **Note:**

-When running the program, you'll need to pass it the path to the `wacom_led` directory within the sysfs `/sys` directory.
+When running the program, you can manually pass it the path to the `wacom_led` directory within the sysfs `/sys` directory if it can't find it automatically.
 Setting data on files in this directory for the OLEDs requires sudo privileges.

 All Intuos4 button/OLED user configuration should be done within the `settings.xml` file or another XML config file with the same structure, which you can pass to the program as an argument.
 You can figure out which device to configure with `xsetwacom list`.